-The use of financial instruments arises from the group's operational activities.
+The use of financial instruments arises from the group's operating activities.
 The group's financial instruments comprise cash, debtors and other receivables, creditors and other liabilities.
-AND's present policy is not to make use of derivatives in order to hedge potential risks in relation to these financial instruments.
+AND's present policy in the case of material amounts in foreign currencies is to make use of derivatives where desirable in order to hedge potential risks in relation to these financial instruments.